samith95/OffersManagementAPI/README.md

 **Arguments**

 - `"description":"string"` offer's friendly description
-- `"productID":"string"` id of the product on which the offer is based
+- `"productID":"number"` id of the product on which the offer is based
-- `"price":"string"` price of the offer
+- `"price":"number"` price of the offer
 - `"currencyCode":"string"` three letter currency code of the price e.g. USD
 - `"daysValidFor":"number"` days the offer is valid for